Incarceration in the United States: Conditions for women

-The conditions for women, especially Black women, are often poor.
-Many prisons are known to do less to help Black women get out of the prison system.
-Because prisons are male dominated, a larger portion of the resources are allocated towards them.
+The prison conditions for women, especially Black women, are often poor.
+Many prisons provide fewer resources to help Black women reintegrate or exit the system.
+Because prisons are male-dominated, a larger portion of the resources is allocated toward them.
 Another major issue that women face in prisons is sexual assault, which often comes from guards.
-Although this is a major issue for women, these types of assaults do not usually get the attention that they need, and the victims are often left not being taken care of.
+Although this is a major issue for women, these assaults rarely receive adequate attention, and victims are often left without support.

-Based on Angela Davis' "Are Prisons Obsolete?", the prison industrial complex and mass incarceration is shaped by gender.
+According to Angela Davis in "Are Prisons Obsolete?", the prison industrial complex and mass incarceration are shaped by gender.
 There are significant differences in the treatment of imprisoned men and women.
-Women endure physical, mental, and emotional trauma as they are forced to endure sexual abuse and a lack of resources for their intimate needs.
-In prison, women are dehumanized and treated like objects in a way that has become normal.
-Like many other socio-political issues, women seem to be left out of the conversation when it comes to prison reform.
-Again, not many people consider the experiences that women have endured in their time of imprisonment.
-Women were degraded to an extreme extent, and sexual abuse was often brought on by the guards and officers who are supposed to watch over them.
-They are sexualized, and often sent to prison for a longer duration than men.
+Women suffer physical, mental, and emotional trauma, including sexual abuse and a lack of resources for their intimate needs.
+Female inmates are not guaranteed access to contraceptives or preventative gynecologic exams despite their higher risk of sexual violence and sexually transmitted infections.
+In prison, women are dehumanized and treated like objects, a practice that has become normalized.
+Like many other socio-political issues, women are largely absent from discussions of prison reform.
+The experiences of incarcerated women are rarely considered.
+Women are degraded to an extreme degree, and sexual abuse is often perpetrated by the guards and officers charged with overseeing them.
+They are sexualized and are often sentenced to longer terms than men.

-The petty crimes of women are also not met with the same intensity of murder charges for men.
 According to Davis, "masculine criminality has always been deemed more "normal" than feminine criminality."
-When a woman commits a crime, it is not as common and so it is practically considered psychotic.
+When a woman commits a crime, it is not as common, and so it is practically considered psychotic.
 Because of this, "deviant women have been constructed as insane."
-Women are treated as if their crimes are more irrational because of their gender, and their sentencing can be harsher as a result.
-Women are even more inclined to be imprisoned in psychiatric hospitals than men, and prescribed psychiatric treatment.
+Women are treated as if their crimes are more irrational because of their gender.
+Women are even more inclined to be imprisoned in psychiatric hospitals than men, as well as to be prescribed psychiatric treatment.